bhauman/figwheel-main/docs/docs/emacs.md

 or you can `Ctrl-x Ctrl-e` at the end of each of these expressions one at a time.
 Either way will work to execute the code.

-Now that we have initilized the package system we can install and setup some packages.
+Now that we have initialized the package system we can install and setup some packages.

 If you are using MacOS you will want to install a handy package to